mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 Being an Aggregate means that you add a number of additional characteristics to the Entity's existential features:

-* **Consistency enforcement** is Job #1 for the Aggregate.
+- **Consistency enforcement** is Job #1 for the Aggregate.
 It has to ensure changes are correct and consistent.
-* **Acts as a transaction boundary**: Aggregates use their own business/domain logic to modify data.
+- **Acts as a transaction boundary**: Aggregates use their own business/domain logic to modify data.
 You must not use more than a single Aggregate instance per transaction.
-* **Enforces the hierarchy of entities**.
-Multiple entities and/or value object may be part of the same transaction, and updating them must always be done as a shared transaction only _after verification_ of rules and checks.
+- **Enforces the hierarchy of Entities**.
+Multiple Entities and/or Value Objects may be part of the same transaction, and updating them must always be done as a shared transaction only _after verification_ of rules and checks.
-* The rule of thumb for referencing other aggregates is that **any entities that must be in strongly consistent state should be within the same aggregate boundary**.
+- The rule of thumb for referencing other Aggregates is that **any Entities that must be in strongly consistent state should be within the same Aggregate boundary**.
 Anything else is some other Aggregate's job and may be eventually consistent.
 Work to minimize Aggregate boundaries to the smallest, logically possible ones.
-* **Domain events are emitted** to integrate with other systems (and Aggregates) whenever a transaction is completed.
+- **Domain events are emitted** to integrate with other systems (and Aggregates) whenever a transaction is completed.

 And as with other object types, **Aggregates use the ubiquitous language to reflect the domain model**.